Secured-Finance-ETH/Arbitrageur/README.md

 Interest Carry-Trade Arbitrageur looks for interest rate differentials between lending/borrowing order pairs on Secured Finance.
 It creates a strategy to maximize interest rate differentials, then executes it by borrowing token X, swapping it, and lending token Y for a higher yield (APR).

+## 🏆 Award

+Interest Carry-Trade Arbitrageur won the **Best DeFi Award** at [ETHTokyo2023](https://ethglobal.com/showcase/interest-carry-trade-arbitrageur-4scrx).
+The project was recognized for its innovative approach to leveraging interest rate differentials in the DeFi space, contributing to the growth of the Secured Finance ecosystem.

 ## Languages

 - Rust